build-on-aws/content/AUTHOR_QUICK_START.md

 You'll need to meet the following prerequisites to publish your content:
 - Have a [GitHub SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) or [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) setup for your GitHub account
-- Have a Markdown editor or compatible IDE for writing and previewing your markdown content (e.g. VSCode, IA Writer, Obsidian, IntelliJ, etc.)
+- Have a Markdown editor or compatible IDE for writing and previewing your markdown content (e.g. VSCode, IA Writer, Obsidian, IntelliJ, etc.).
+We recommend installing a plugin / extension for your IDE to help with Markdown & Yaml syntax, as well as a spell checker.

 ### 1. Submit a Content Proposal